The Pongo Blog

 Laid Off?
 Try These Short-Term Jobs to Bridge the Gap

-Though you might not have considered it in the past, taking a short-term, seasonal, or part-time job in mid-career can be an effective way to keep the wolves from the door when you find yourself without a job or source of income.
+Though you might not have considered it in the past, taking a short-term, seasonal, or part-time job in mid-career can be an effective way to keep paying the bills when you find yourself without a job or source of income for a period of time.

 It also gets you out of the house, meeting new people, and learning new skills, which can help fend off the feelings of depression that are so often the by-product of a layoff.